briankoser/sfc-listeners-guide/episodes/0117-star-wars-standalones-and-other-news.md

   <q class="matt">Yeah, why don't they have a vice pope?
 That just makes so much sense.</q>
 </div>

-Matt says the pope is chosen by all Catholics in a process similar to {% workTitle "American Idol" %} voting.
+Matt says the pope is chosen by all Catholics in a process similar to {% work "American Idol" %} voting.

 <div class="quote">
   {% timeLink podcast_file_url, '4:30' %}